 I grew up in the small city of Greenwood, South Carolina.
 Being from a football town, the only thing that saved me from utter loneliness and boredom was art.
 From an early age, my father and older cousin watched them draw for me.
 Eventually, I started creating my own world by drawing.

-While drawing was my gift, 1990’s Disney Renaissance and any animated show, channel or block became my obsession.
+While drawing was my gift, the 1990’s Disney Renaissance and any animated show, channel or block became my obsession.
 As I continued my animation infatuation, Genndy Tartakovsky’s “Samurai Jack”, Craig McCracken’s “Foster’s Home for Imaginary Friends” and Hayao Miyazaki’s films pushed me towards pursuing my Bachelor’s degree in Animation from SCAD.